John Hunter Grounds

 Both cricket and rugby are played at the 1,200-capacity John Hunter Grounds in Limavady, Northern Ireland.

 Team history

 Rugby was first played in Limavady in the year 1922.
-On 14 September 1968 both cricket and rugby clubs in Limavady were merged.
+On September 14th 1968 both cricket and rugby clubs in Limavady were merged.
 This was marked by an opening at the John Hunter Grounds, Limavady as the club's permanent home.
-The day is always be remembered for a cricket match between the full West Indies side led by the great Sir Gary Sobers playing against an Ireland XV, and a Rugby game between an Irish XV led by Noel Murphy (former British Lions coach).
+The day is always remembered for a cricket match between the full West Indies side led by the great Sir Gary Sobers playing against an Ireland XV, and a Rugby game between an Irish XV led by Noel Murphy (former British Lions coach).

 International

 In 2004 it hosted a 3-day match, Ireland v MCC, and in the same year they hosted a one-day match, Ireland v Bangladesh.